pasqu4le/clifm/README.md

 The actions above will not work only if a prompt is up, or you try to do something not possible.

 ## TODOs
+- treaded IO operations (that do not freeze the UI and can be canceled)
 - performance optimizations (especially in the tab rendering)
 - support for external text editors
 - support for themes